jon-jacky/Piety/doc/pieces.md

 separable and able to be used in different combinations, and to ensure that applications remain separable from the OS, so they can run standalone (without Piety).

-In this document we describe the Python coding techniques we use to build up a Piety configuration from independent parts.
-We describe how the OS components and applications are combined, and how they communicate with each other.

-(The following are just rough notes and placeholders)

 1. Changing configurations by changing PYTHONPATH, so that modules with the same names, but from different directories, are used.